-Now, if you’ve read my post on What NOT to do in Paris, you know that I don’t actually recommend that you do every one of these things, but I had to present you with a few choices.
+Note: If you’ve read my post on What NOT to do in Paris, you know that I don’t actually recommend that you do every single one of these things, but I had to present you with a few choices.
 Otherwise what else will you do on your subsequent trip to Paris!?

 Table of Contents

 1. Visit the Eiffel Tower

 Of course, this has got to be number 1, I don’t want any crying or yelling if you missed this because you were doing all the other items on the list!
 I get enough of that from my kids.
 Buy tickets in advance, since lines are long (I can’t emphasize this enough!)